PierreColombo/PIME_old/docs/source/index.rst

 Welcome to PIME documentation!
 ===================================

-**PIME** PIME is an open source Python library providing easy to use Measure of Information (e.g., Mutual Information) for Machine Learning.
+**PIM** PIM is an open source Python library providing easy to use Measure of Information (e.g., Mutual Information) for Machine Learning.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.